Cosimo III de' Medici: European travels

 Grand Duke Ferdinando encouraged Cosimo to go on a European tour to distract him from Marguerite Louise's renewed hostility.
 On 28 October 1667 he arrived in Tyrol, where he was entertained by his aunt, Anna de' Medici, Archduchess of Further Austria.
 He took a barge down the Rhine to Amsterdam, where he was well received by the art community, meeting painter Rembrandt van Rijn.
-From Amsterdam, he travelled to Hamburg, where awaiting him was the Queen of Sweden.
+From Amsterdam, he travelled to Hamburg, where awaiting him was Queen Christina of Sweden.
 He reached Florence in May 1668.
+There he took in the paintor and architect Pier Maria Baldi as a chamberlain, who accompanied him through the rest of his travels through Europe.
+Another great personage that accompanied Cosimo was the Italian philosopher and diplomat Lorenzo Magalotti, who proceeded to document and describe their travels.

 The excursion did Cosimo good.
 His health was better than ever, as was his self-esteem.
 His wife's unrelenting enmity towards him, however, undid the aforesaid progressions.
 Grand Duke Ferdinando, once again, feared for his health, so he sent him on a second tour in September 1668.

-When he went to Spain, the disabled King, Carlos II, received him in a private interview.
-By January 1669, he had arrived in Portugal, and expelled due to an uncomfortable storm the ship landed in Kinsale, Ireland.
+When he went to Spain, the disabled King Charles II, received him in a private interview.
+By January 1669, he had arrived in Portugal, being welcomed by the Court and Peter II, where he stayed until March, visiting several villages and cities such as Lisbon, Setúbal, Santarém, Coimbra, Rates and Viana.
+Of the various monuments, convents and churches visited, it was the Monastery of Saint Denis of Odivelas that most aroused the curiosity of the Florentines due to the libertine lifestyle of the nuns living there.
+In Lisbon, Cosimo also had the opportunity to talk several times with the Jesuit Priest António Vieira and to attend his famous masses.
+After leaving Caminha by sea they arrived at La Coruña where they took another ship.
+At some point, the ship met an uncomfortable storm that made them land in Kinsale, Ireland.
 From there they went to England, where he met Charles II.
 Samuel Pepys described him as "a very jolly and good comely man."
-Cosimo was amiably welcomed by the Universities of Oxford and Cambridge, for his father's perceived protection of Galileo from the Inquisition.
-He met with scientists such as Robert Hooke, Henry Oldenburg, Isaac Newton, and Robert Boyle; Cosimo bought a machine, built by Samuel Morland.
+Cosimo was amiably welcomed by the Universities of Oxford and Cambridge, for his father's perceived protection of Galileo Galilei from the Inquisition.
+He met with scientists such as Robert Hooke, Henry Oldenburg, Isaac Newton and Robert Boyle; Cosimo bought a machine, built by Samuel Morland.
 In London, he stayed at St. Albans House as a guest of the Earl of St Albans.